Tunnelsats/tunnelsats/FAQ.md

 <br/>

 ### How can I extend my subscription?
 Let's say you bought the 1 month for testing the services and all is going great.
 Now your subscription is coming to an end and you like to extend it to add another 3 months.
-Since we don't offer a login-service (yet), you need to remember your subscription end date and before expiry
+Since we don't offer a login-service (yet), you need to remember your subscription end date (look it up in your Wireguard config file: #ValidUntil (mind this is UTC time format)) and before expiry
 - buy a new subscription
 - download or transfer via email the new configuration file from the website
-- copy and replace old configuration file with the new one in `/etc/wireguard/`
+- redo installation procedure: place config file in same directory `with setupv2.sh` and run it again
 - adjust the newly assigned {vpnExternalPort} in your lightning configuration (externalIP (LND) or announce-addr (CLN))
 - restart wireguard and lightning: `sudo systemctl restart wg-quick@tunnelsatsv2` and your lightning implementation